XTG Extreme Game: History

 In 1987, director Luis Mentado Medina and his partner Lenita Burman started XTG Extreme Game designing and producing wetsuits.
 In the late 80's, the raising in the price of the high quality Japanese neoprene forced him out of business.
 After that he decided to launch a line of men's swimwear, what became the actual XTG Extreme Game brand.
 It became the absolute leader in its sector in the Canary Islands and very popular in mainland Spain.
 It also has good sales in the rest of Europe.

 In 2005 XTG presented their first XTG underwear collection, becoming the most sold and well known product from XTG internationally.
 After this success they launched a line of lingerie for the female market.

 Recently, the company launched a sports wear collection, XTG GYM, and a kid's line, XTG Kid's Collection.

-Now, with over 50 employees, XTG is a multi-million euro global enterprise and manufacturing over 100 different products.
+With over 50 employees, XTG is a global enterprise manufacturing over 100 different products.